Good issue management

 • Monitoring BIM projects in graphs

-Keep track of BIM project progress and workload BIMcollab Cloud provides you with an overview of all issues in a project and the projects' progress, using a series of summary graphs.
+Keep track of BIM project progress and workload BIMcollab Nexus provides you with an overview of all issues in a project and the projects' progress, using a series of summary graphs.
 To see these graphs, click 'Show graphs' on the Issues page of your ...

 • User groups and issue visibility